sbulav/sbulav.github.io/_posts/2020-11-20-certified-kubernetes-security-beta.md

 ## Important topics

-- Make sure you're familiar with kube-bench and CIS k8s Benchmarks.
+- #make sure you're familiar with kube-bench and CIS k8s Benchmarks.
 You must know how to apply kube-bench recommendations to secure you kube-api, kubelet and other k8s components
-- Make sure you have a good knowledge of RBAC.
+- #make sure you have a good knowledge of RBAC.
 How to map role to entity, how to minimize user/serviceaccount permissions.
 - Usage of Admission controllers is also a must.
 - NSP, PSP, Audit Policies